Synchronization of Dirac-Bianconi driven oscillators: Dirac-Bianconi driven oscillators

 Let us now consider a solution of system \eqref{eq:dirac_spinor}, which we denote with $\vec{\mathcal{W}}$.
 We will call system \eqref{eq:dirac_spinor} a \textit{Dirac-Bianconi driven oscillator} when at least one of its solutions exhibit a stable periodic behavior, namely, when there exists a period $T$ such that $\vec{\mathcal{W}}(t+T)=\vec{\mathcal{W}}(t)$ for all time $t$.
 It is important to note that such periodic solution, which is driven by the Dirac-Bianconi coupling, is also a solution of the whole system.
 Each isolated unit, $0$- or $1$-cochain, does not exhibit a periodic behavior.
 In other words, we defined as a Dirac-Bianconi driven oscillator a system of decoupled inter-dimensional units which exhibit a stable periodic behavior when coupled via the Dirac-Bianconi operator.
 For the sake of simplicity, we have considered (and we will consider) the case of $0$- and $1$-cochains (i.e., nodes and links), but our definition can be extended to higher dimensional systems, i.e., $n$- and $n+1$-cochains.
 We chose the name Dirac-Bianconi driven oscillators to distinguish them from self-sustained oscillatory cochains, which are sometimes called \textit{topological oscillators}.
 A topological oscillator is a self-sustained oscillator, meaning that it oscillates even without coupling, an example of such being the Topological Kuramoto \cite{millan2020explosive}, where each variable on the links (or any other simplex) is an oscillator.
 However, in our case, the oscillatory dynamics is induced by the Dirac-Bianconi operator, hence the name Dirac-Bianconi driven oscillator. \\ As anticipated in the Introduction, it was already observed that a pure Dirac-Bianconi coupling can yield patterns \cite{Giambagli2022diffusion}, which can also be time-periodic \cite{muolo2024three}.
-Indeed, the Dirac-induced patterns described in the latter Reference are an example of a Dirac-Bianconi driven oscillator, as it falls within the definition hereby given.
-In this work, we consider a more general setting with respect to the study mentioned above\footnote{Ref. \cite{muolo2024three} falls within the framework of Turing patterns \cite{Turing}, where a homogeneous equilibrium is needed to develop the theory.
-When the setting is extended to networks and higher-order structures \cite{muolo2024turing}, such conditions translates into considering identical oscillators and, if the state variables are cochains, additional conditions on the simplicial complex' structure and the basis in which the boundary operators are defined (see Ref. \cite{carletti2023global} for a detailed discussion).}.
+Indeed, the Dirac-induced patterns described in the latter Reference are an example of a Dirac-Bianconi driven oscillator, as it falls within the definition hereby given\footnote{Ref. \cite{muolo2024three} falls within the framework of Turing patterns \cite{Turing}, where a homogeneous equilibrium is needed to develop the theory.
+When the setting is extended to networks and higher-order structures \cite{muolo2024turing}, such conditions translates into considering identical oscillators and, if the state variables are cochains, additional conditions on the simplicial complex' structure and the basis in which the boundary operators are defined (see Ref. \cite{carletti2023global} for a detailed discussion).}. { There, a $2$-dimensional system lays in the nodes (i.e., two $0$-cochains on the $0$-chains) in a stationary state and oscillations were induced by the presence of third species on the links (i.e., a $1$-cochain on the $1$-chains).
+Note that, when more than one $d$-cochains lie on their respective $d$-chains, oscillations are possible for some given vector fields.
+In principle, one could further extend the framework of Ref.~\cite{muolo2024three} by considering a $2$-dimensional system on the nodes and another $2$-dimensional system on the links, both in a stationary state, and induce oscillations via the Dirac-Bianconi coupling.
+However, although the Dirac-Bianconi coupling is what triggers the emergence of oscillations, periodic behaviors would still be possible for appropriate values of the parameters.
+In this work, instead, we consider a setting in which any oscillatory dynamics would be impossible, if not for the Dirac-Bianconi coupling.}